 Everything we do we want to do well.
 If this is the work of the Kingdom, it must be done excellently.
 We commit, and expect our colleagues to be committed, to high quality work.
 We seek constantly to improve what we offer and when we make mistakes, we will take responsibility, learn from them and thereby improve.
 We will develop new processes and systems to improve the efficiency, effectiveness and quality of the services that we provide.

 As our name suggests, we aim to offer not only property and trusteeship services but also ways of helping churches to grow.
 Our current working vision is:

-We aspire to glorify God by safeguarding for Gospel use independent church properties and making them fit for their God-given purpose.
+We aspire to glorify God by securing for Gospel use independent church properties and together with churches making them fit for their God-given purpose.

 We aim to fulfil our vision by:

 1. Holding and accepting independent church properties (as owner or trustee) and: